theodore-norvell/cogent/README.md

 ### Code generation for `after( D )` expression,

 Three macros are used to evaluate whether a given duration has passed.
-The macros can be redefined ahead of the generated code if the defaults are not suitable.
-(I recommend redefining TIME_T to something more portable like `uint16_t`)
+The macros can be redefined in the preamble file (or any file it includeds) if the defaults are not suitable.
+(I recommend redefining TIME_T to something more portable like `uint16_t`) If time is not in milliseconds, then the IS_AFTER macro should be redefined to use the appropriate scale factor on one side or the other of the inequation.

 The default definitions are